Notice of Privacy Practices

 Required by Law --We may use or disclose medical information about you when we are required to do so by law.

-Communicable Diseases --We may disclose your medical information to a person who may have been exposes to an infectious disease or who is at risk of spreading the disease or condition.
+Communicable Diseases --We may disclose your medical information to a person who may have been exposed to an infectious disease or who is at risk of spreading the disease or condition.

 Public Health Activities --We may disclose medical information about you for public health activities to prevent or control disease.